This topic explains how to integrate TestRail with Rally. There are currently four ways to integrate TestRail with Rally, namely:

 The Reference Add URL is also configured in the same way as the Defect Add URL.
 Once configured, an ‘Add’ link will appear next to each References field in your instance or project.
 If you use the ‘Add’ link, you can copy the ID of your new Rally issue and enter it into any Defects or References field inside TestRail.

 If you have the Reference plugin configured, you’ll also be able to hover over a Reference ID to view the issue details directly from within TestRail.
 Keep reading to learn how to use and configure the Defect and Reference Plugins.

 Defect plugins can be used to implement a tight bug tracker integration and TestRail comes with a ready-to-use Rally defect plugin.
 To configure the defect plugin, select Administration > Integration and select Rally in the Defect Plugin dropdown list.
 The next step is to configure all the necessary connection settings.
 Project-specific plugins and configuration settings can optionally be specified under Administration > Projects.

 Please make sure to use your workspace ID and not the workspace name.
-The ID can be found found in the URL bar when logged into your Rally instance.
+Broadcom has a guide for determining this ID here:

 When the defect plugin has been configured, a new Push link is shown next to the Defects field in the Add Test Result dialog.
 Clicking the link will open a popup dialog that enables you to push a bug report to Rally without leaving TestRail.